 Notes

-- You can use fresh or ground ginger.
-If using fresh ginger you will want to peel it before adding it to the water.
+- Peeling Fresh Ginger - If using fresh ginger, you will want to peel it before adding it to the water.
 To do this, slide the back of a spoon down the root gently until the peel is removed.
 Store unused, peeled ginger in the freezer for later use.

 Angie nelson